AElfProject/AElf/docs/resources/cli/methods.md

 In each item:

 * `Address`: the contract address.
-* `Name`: name of a event published from related contract method.
+* `Name`: name of event published from related contract method.
 * `Indexed`: indexed data of event in type of base64
 * `NoIndexed`: no indexed data of event in type of base64.
 * `Result`: the decoded result, this is readable and you can use it and get what the fields means inside the `Result` by reading the contract documents or contract related protobuf files.